colrich/educates-buildservice/workshops/lab-et-self-guided-tour/workshop/content/09-running-docker-builds.md

 text: {{registry_host}}/my-nginx-server:latest
 ```

-Create the deployment and wait for it to complete:
+Then create the deployment and wait for it to complete:

 ```terminal:execute
 command: |-